heclak/community-a4e-c/README.md

 - Incompatible with AH-6J Little Bird, CH-47 Chinook, and CH-53E Super Stallion mods (DCS bug).
 - Pilot occasionally blacks out when throttling up to hook up to catapult on SuperCarrier.
 - Dispensing high volumes of bomblets (40+) from SUU-7/CBU-1/CBU-2 can cause performance dips or crashes to desktop.
+- Mouse cursor capture using the UI override inputs occasionally fails to initialize.
+Reloading or restarting the mission usually fixes this.

 [See full issue list](https://github.com/heclak/community-a4e-c/issues/)